rodneyruan/RodneyNotes/EnglishLearning/TOFEL_essay.md

 sufficient
 argue - Some people aruge that, while others believe.. controversial- This is a controversial topic, but I think concerned - targeted advertising isn’t an ethical problem I am not concerned about it.
+I am deeply concerned... regardless of - She is determined to do regardless of all consequences.
+Regardless of cost.

 ```